breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 ---
 title: Conditionals in Programming with JavaScript
-subtitle: Using conditions to control the flow of your code and make the computer obey
-date: '2020-10-19T16:36:31+00:00'
 authors:
   - alesanchezr
-cover_local: ../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png
-textColor: white
 tags:
   - conditionals
   - logical operations
   - if else
   - conditions
-status: published
 description: >-
-  Master conditionals in JavaScript to control your code's flow!
-Learn how to use if-else statements, logical operators, and more.
-Click to discover!
+  Master conditionals in JavaScript!
+Learn to use if-else statements and logical operators to control your code's flow.
+Click to discover more!
 ---
 Mastering the use of conditions is one of the 5 fundamental skills of building algorithms: